 It could be said that my film career began during elementary school.
 I recall taking my grandfather’s 1940 Revere 8mm Model 84 camera to the elementary school and pretending to film my friends while they swung like Tarzan on the monkey bars or rode like cowboys on the rubber tires.
 In my young mind, I was creating a movie to surpass all movies.
 My movie might have even won an Academy Award if only my parents had supplied me with that vital component that every rising filmmaker needs – film.

 Later, I remember taking my mom’s point-and-shoot film camera (unbeknownst to her) and doing still-life photography of roses (plucked from her treasured rose garden).
 I even created a black background using weed block ground covering (I was raiding my mom’s possessions that day).
 Imagine her surprise when she had her film developed and found her film roll full of flower pictures!
 I just wish I still had those photos to have a second look at them.

-This fascination with telling visual stories led me to tying all my youthful adventures into the pursuit of a Bachelor’s degree in the art of filmmaking and digital media.
-In April of 2007 I graduated in Digital Media with an emphasis in film and television.
+This fascination with telling visual stories led me to the pursuit of a Bachelor’s degree in the art of filmmaking and digital media.
+In April of 2007, I graduated in Digital Media with an emphasis in film and television.